 With two harbours and three airports offering direct flights to the main centres, and an excellent road and rail infrastructure, the province has been earmarked as a key area for growth and economic development.
-Environmentally friendly projects include the Fish River Spatial Development Initiative (SDI), the Wild Coast SDI, and two industrial development zones (IDZs), namely the West Bank (East London) and the Coega IDZs.
+Environmentally friendly projects include the Fish River Spatial Development Initiative (SDI), the Wild Coast SDI, and the West Bank (East London) and Coega IDZs.
 The latter, 20 km east of the Port Elizabeth-Uitenhage metropoles, was the first IDZ to be earmarked, and is one of the biggest initiatives ever undertaken in South Africa.
-Plans for the development of the area as an exportorientated zone include the building of the Port of Nggura.
+Plans for the development of the area as an export-orientated zone include the building of the port of Ngqura.
+The railway from Mthatha to East London was refurbished and the process of finding an operator for the line initiated.